cjh1/serene/README.md

 #### Motivation

-serene is designed to allow the user to expose a Python API through a RESTful endpoint with the minium of code changes.
+serene is designed to allow the user to expose a Python API as RESTful API with the minium of code changes.
 The idea is that if your API is well designed it should be a pretty mechanicial process to convert it to a RESTful API, serene takes care of this for you.
-It allow you to have two API for the price one, a Python API that can be called locally and RESTful API for client/server mode.
+It allow you to have two API for the price one, a Python API that can be called locally and a RESTful API for client/server mode.

 #### How it works

 serene provides a set of decorators that are using to tag the functions on your API and define how are they are to be exposed.
-There are four decorators the corrispond to the basic CRUD operations.
+There are four decorators that correspond to the basic CRUD operations.

 ```python
 @serene.create